-Students who already have a degree and are coming to Valdosta State University to obtain a teaching certificate should first check on their eligibility for admission to teacher education.
+Students who already have a degree and are coming to Valdosta State University to obtain a teaching certificate must meet admission to teacher education requirements.
 If the student qualifies for Teacher Education, he or she should complete a "certification evaluation" request, which may be obtained from the Dean's Office.
 The completed form will be sent to the appropriate department where the student's transcripts will be reviewed and a certification program developed.
 A certification evaluation fee of \$35 will be charged for the development of this individualized plan.
-Certification students must meet admission to teacher education requirements.
+Certification is conditional upon a student's being accepted into a certification-only program.
+Students must satisfy departmental standards for certification through whatever mechanisms are recommended by that department.
+However, a portion of the certification requirements, as determined by each department for individual students, must be completed at VSU.
+The College of Education reserves the right to refuse to recommend an individual for professional certification to the Georgia Professional Standards Commission who has not completed part of his or her coursework at VSU.